samtron1412/docs/tech/vehicle/car.md

 - Using AT-205 to rejuvenate rubber around the suspension and the mounts
 - Rinse dust and salt underneath the car
 - Replace the old parts by quality parts

+# Tools

+- Floor jack: home use should be around 3-ton capacity
+    + Buy a rubber pad to avoid damage to vehicle.
+    + Avoid expensive jack system (QuickJack or lifts) since it does not make financial sense for home usage.
+You would need 10 or 15 plus years to break even.
+Just bring your cars to your trusted mechanic for difficult jobs.
+- Jack stands: 4 of them with top pads to avoid damage to vehicle
+    + Use rubber pads or wooden pads at the bottom of the jack stand to provide stability and avoid damage to the drive way.

 # Tips and Tricks